2026-06-02

 A RELION cryo-EM 3D classification, on spot, in your own AWS

-The canonical RELION benchmark — 105,247 Plasmodium 80S ribosome particles, 3D classification into 6 classes, 25 iterations — refined on a single commodity A10G GPU in 3 h 18 m for ~$1.65 of the customer's own AWS spot, with no HPC engineer, no data egress, and the run history and cost stamped in their account.
+The canonical RELION benchmark — 105,247 Plasmodium 80S ribosome particles, 3D classification into 6 classes, 25 iterations — run on a single commodity A10G GPU in 3 h 18 m of the customer's own AWS spot (a few dollars; ~$1.65 once right-sized), with no HPC engineer, no data egress, and the run parameters, cost, and outputs accreting as a queryable record in their account.
 The same job on 4× A10G finishes in 1 h 36 m, run as single-node MPI inside our containerized Slurm.

 Companion to the OpenFE RBFE post — same operating model (managed Slurm, customer's AWS, spot economics), a different top-priority workload.